Born-Studios/InterviewTest-Senior-.Net-Developer/README.md

 ### Optional Objectives
 It's imperitive to understand that we are not expecting every optional objective to be achieved, please work to your strengths and budget your time accordingly.
-A successful test submission could include some or no optional objectived being met.
+A successful test submission could include some or no optional objectives being met.
 We are primarily interested in discussing your approach to the core objective and if any optional objectives
 - A basic authentication layer OR adding user based authentication.